hamza-khalidd/CT7201-Assignment-TeamB/README.md

 |  Sandeep Kumar |  S4313281

 ### 2. Members Contribution
-  -  Hamza Khalid:
+  -  Hamza Khalid: Worked on exploratory data analysis, the check trends on available dates, Correlations, geographical heatmaps, trends analysis (i.e. forecasting for the year 2015) and eda reporting using SweetViz in Python.
-  -  Milind Dev Janghu:
+  -  Milind Dev Janghu: Worked on finding relationships in the data and comparitive analysis.
-  -  Hajra Batool:
+  -  Hajra Batool: Worked on basic data cleaning and checks and some visualizations also.
-  -  Sandeep Kumar:
+  -  Sandeep Kumar: Worked on data cleaning and categorical data insights.

 ### 2. Modules/Libraries Used
 The following libraries are used for this project: